ad

 90%

-*Jan-Dec 2023, CDI College BC;
+*Jan-Dec 2023, CDI College BC

 Median Wage

-$24 /hour
+$23 /hour

 *Jobbank.gc.ca; 2024;

-Help Others Heal With the Therapeutic Power of Registered Massage Therapy
+Help Others Heal With the Therapeutic Power of Registered Massage Therapy (RMT)

-This comprehensive program combines theory with hands-on practice.
+Our RMT course in Vancouver combines theory with hands-on practice.
 Study anatomy, physiology, and techniques from experienced instructors in a supportive environment.
 Train for a rewarding career helping others find wellness through the healing power of touch.

 Our 88-week full-time program has 8 semesters, 11 weeks each, with 1-2 week breaks.